NVIDIA/spark-rapids/docs/FAQ.md

 that the RAPIDS Accelerator suits your needs, and file and issue or discussion if you have doubts or would like expanded encryption support.

-### What is the special requirement if I run Spark on Ray?
+### What is the special requirement for running Rapids Accelerator with Spark on Ray?
 RayDP provides simple APIs for running Spark on [Ray](https://github.com/ray-project/ray) and integrating Spark with AI libraries, we need to make the following configuration changes to fix the compatibility issues with the RAPIDS Accelerator and Ray: